Hosting

 Run through this checklist before players sit down.

-• Know the night order.
-Mafia → Don → Sheriff → Doctor → Courtesan → Lover → Maniac → Hunter.
+- Know the night order.
+Werewolves → Alpha Wolf → Seer → Doctor → Courtesan → Lover → Maniac → Hunter.
 Not every role is in every game — skip what you're not using.

-• Decide house rules.
-First-night kill or no?
+- Decide house rules.
+First-night elimination or no?
 Doctor self-heal or no?
-Roles revealed on death or hidden?
+Roles revealed when a player is voted out or hidden?
 Settle this before the first night, not during it.

 Opening the Game